hedzr/cmdr/README.md

   - imp: StripOrderPrefix
   - imp/fix: sync debug/trace mode back to hedzr/log
   - fix: options after tail args (positional args) might be ignored
-  - fix: ResetOptions
+  - fix: ResetOptions not clean up internal hierarchy-list
-  - fea: added Checkpoints on Option Store you may save and restore multiple checkpoints for cmdr Option Store, so that some temporary changes can be made.
+  - fea: added `Checkpoints` on _Option Store_
+    you may save and restore multiple checkpoints for cmdr _Option Store_, so that some temporary changes can be made.
-  - fix/imp: --man crash if manpages not installed - the responding manpage will be generated temporarily and instantly now
+  - fix/imp: `--man` crashes if manpages not installed - the responding manpage will be generated temporarily and instantly now
-  - add GitSummary field into conf package
+  - add `GitSummary` field into conf package
   - imp: speed up by reduce get worker
     - centralize rxxtOptions to store()
     - flatten backtrace(Flg|Cmd)Names, added dottedPathToCommand
+  - **NOTE**: _the phrase wrapped by backtick(````) in `Description` field will be extracted as `DefaultValuePlaceholder` field automatically, so **beware** this feature._
+  - fea: `-vv` (dup `-v` more than once) will print the hidden commands & flags in help screen NOW.
+    To take a sight of running `fluent generate --help --verbose -verbose`.
+  -

 - v1.9.9
   - improved: prevent `sent to closed channel` defensively